jeftegoes/AwsOverview/Database/Amazon DynamoDB.md

 - When you query this index, you can choose **either eventual consistency or strong consistency**.
 - For each partition key value, the total size of all indexed items must be **10 GB** or less.
 - Queries or scans on this index consume read capacity units from the base table.

+### 8.1.1.
+Strongly consistent reads

+- Strongly consistent reads ensure that you always receive the **most up-to-date data**, including all successful prior writes.
+- > Strongly consistent reads guarantee **latest data accuracy**, but are limited to tables and **LSIs only**.

 ## 8.2.
 Global Secondary Index (GSI)